Testing the identification of causal effects in observational data: Simulation study

-We analyse the performance of our testing approach in $1000$ simulations under two sample sizes of $n=1000$ and $4000$ when setting the number of covariates to $50$.
-We estimate $\Delta$ based on DML with cross-fitting using the default options of the `treatDML' command in the `causalweight' package by \citet{BodoryHuber2018} for the statistical software \textsf{R}, see \citet{R2022}.
-The command uses lasso regression, see \citet{Tibshirani96}, as ML method for estimating the nuisance parameters, i.e.\ linear and logit specifications of the outcome and treatment equations (and more generally makes use of the `SuperLearner' package by \cite{vanderLaanetal2007} for selecting ML algorithms).
-We note that observations whose instrument propensity scores are close to zero, namely smaller than a threshold of $0.01$ (or 1\%), are dropped from the estimation in order to avoid an explosion of the propensity score-based weights, which might importantly increase the variance of estimating $\Delta$.
+We analyze the performance of our testing approach in $1000$ simulations under two sample sizes of $n=1000$ and $4000$ when setting the number of covariates to $50$.
+We estimate $\Delta$, respectively $\theta_0$, based on DML with 3-fold cross-fitting using lasso regression, see \citet{Tibshirani96}, as ML method for estimating the nuisance parameters, i.e.\ linear and logit specifications of the outcome and treatment equations with cross-validated lasso penalty terms.
+Observations whose instrument propensity scores are close to zero, namely smaller than a threshold of $0.01$ (or 1\%), are dropped from the estimation in order to avoid an explosion of the propensity score-based weights, which might heavily increase the variance of estimating $\Delta$.
+We also analyze the test performance when using the score based on the squared difference in equation (15) to estimate $\theta_0$ in (14).
+In this case, we choose $\zeta\sim \mathcal{N}(0,\sigma_\zeta^2)$ where the variance term $\sigma_\zeta$ decreases in the sample size, by setting $\sigma_\zeta=500/n$ in (15).
+We note that the tests based on average and squared violations in the total sample are available in the `identificationDML' function of the `causalweight' package by \citet{BodoryHuber2018} for the statistical software \textsf{R}, which makes use of the `SuperLearner' package by \cite{vanderLaanetal2007} to select ML algorithms for nuisance parameter estimation.

 Table \ref{tab:sim} reports the simulation results.
-The top panel focusses on the case that $\delta=\gamma=0$, such that both Assumptions \ref{ass1} and \ref{ass2} are satisfied.
+The top panel focusses on the case that $\delta=\gamma=0$, such that both Assumptions \ref{ass4} and \ref{ass5} are satisfied.
 Already under the smaller sample size of $n=1000$, the average estimate of $\Delta$ (`est') across all simulations is close to zero, and quickly approaches this true value as the sample size increases.
-Accordingly, the empirical rejection rate amounts to 0.071 or 7.1\% under the smaller sample size, which is only somewhat higher than the nominal rate of 5\% when setting the level of statistical significance to $0.05$.
-Under the larger sample size of $n=4000$, the rejection rate corresponds to 5.7\% and is thus quite close to the nominal level.
-Furthermore, the average standard error across all simulations (`mean se') is generally quite close to the actual standard deviation (`std') of DML.
+Accordingly, the empirical rejection rate amounts to 0.151 or 15.1\% under the smaller sample size, which is only somewhat higher than the nominal rate of 10\% when setting the level of statistical significance to $0.1$.
+Under the larger sample size of $n=4000$, the rejection rate corresponds to 13.5\% and, thus, appears to approach the nominal level.
+Furthermore, the average standard error across all simulations (`mean se') is generally close to the actual standard deviation (`std') of DML.
 We also see a root-n consistent behavior in the sense that the standard deviation of the estimator is cut by half when the sample size is quadrupled, while the bias is close to zero.